chen-hao-hung/NTUEE-2022-Convex_Optimization/README.md

 # NTUEE-2022-Convex_Optimization
-Course Assignments of Convex Optimization at NTUEE
+Course assignments of Financial Computing from professor 蘇柏青 at NTUEE